Menu

 Celebrating Abi C’s Football Success

-Our school community is bursting with pride this week following a special feature by Arsenal Football Club on one of our own talented pupils, Abi Conway.
-Recognised in the club's prestigious "Young Gun" series, Abi has been celebrated for her remarkable decade-long journey with the Gunners, a testament to the dedication and hard work she demonstrates both on the pitch and in the classroom.
+Our school community is bursting with pride this week following a special feature by Arsenal Football Club on one of our own talented pupils, Abi C. Recognised in the club's prestigious "Young Gun" series, Abi has been celebrated for her remarkable decade-long journey with the Gunners, a testament to the dedication and hard work she demonstrates both on the pitch and in the classroom.
 Her rise from a local youngster playing in Chesham to a key figure in Arsenal’s academy is a source of immense inspiration for staff and pupils alike, proving that commitment to one’s passion can lead to extraordinary opportunities.

 In her interview with the club, Abi reflects on her ten years at Arsenal, where she has progressed through the ranks to become a striker for the under-21s.
 We are thrilled to read about her development, including her leadership role captaining the under-16s last season and her current ambition to break into the first team.
 It is particularly exciting to hear about her experiences training alongside international stars like Beth Mead and Kim Little, learning directly from the very best in the game.
 Her drive to improve her finishing and earn an England call-up showcases the elite mindset she brings to everything she does.